Multi-Objective Bayesian Optimization for Accelerator Tuning: Introduction

+Bayesian optimization \cite{shahriari_taking_2016, greenhill_bayesian_2020} provides a framework for global optimization, while significantly reducing the number of physical observations needed to find solutions while also taking into account functional noise.
+In this method, physical observations are combined with a kernel, which describes the overall functional behaviour, to create what is commonly referred to as a Gaussian Process (GP) model, which predicts the value and uncertainty of a target function \cite{rasmussen_gaussian_2006}.
+Using this prediction, an optimizer can then choose input points that are likely to be ideal, before a physical measurement is made.
+Recently, this method was successfully used to efficiently optimize single objective problems at LCLS and SPEAR3, with a lower number of observations needed than Nelder-Mead Simplex and RCDS algorithms \cite{hanuka_online_2019, mcintire_bayesian_2016, duris_bayesian_2019, kirschner_adaptive_2019}.

-These algorithms have most often been used to solve single objective problems, while in reality, accelerator tuning generally seeks to simultaneously optimize multiple facets of the beam (``objectives'') at a time.
-This presents an issue, as individual beam parameters can only be optimized at the expense of others.
-For example it is difficult to simultaneously minimize both bunch length and transverse emittance of a low energy electron beam in a photo-injector at the same time due to space charge forces \cite{neveu_parallel_2019}.
+These algorithms have been used to optimize a single beam characteristic, while in reality, accelerator tuning generally seeks to simultaneously optimize multiple facets of the beam (``objectives'') at a time.
+This presents an issue, as individual beam characteristics can often be optimized only at the expense of others.
+For example, it is difficult to simultaneously minimize both the bunch length and the transverse emittance of a low energy electron beam in a photo-injector due to space charge forces \cite{neveu_parallel_2019}.
+Solving multi-objective problems during simulated beamline design has recently become a relatively simple task, given the development of evolutionary algorithms and the availability of large computing clusters, which can run a large number of particle physics simulations in parallel \cite{li_genetic_2018,neveu_parallel_2019}.

+By contrast, solving multi-objective optimization problems during accelerator operations presents an extremely difficult challenge due to several factors.
+Most notably, accelerator operators can only evaluate or observe the objectives for a single set of input parameters at any time (referred to as ``serialized observations").
+This makes the use of evolutionary algorithms practically infeasible, due to the number of observations needed to converge to a solution if used in a serialized manner.
+Furthermore, an online optimization algorithm must be able to keep track of constraining functions, as well as account for relative objective preferences specified by the operators.
+Finally, the optimization algorithm should take into account the costs of changing accelerator parameters during optimization.

+In this paper, we use the recent development of Multi-Objective Bayesian Optimization (MOBO) \cite{emmerich_multicriteria_2016} to extend online Bayesian optimization of accelerators to solving multiple objective problems using serialized observations.
+We also demonstrate how to extend this algorithm to solve specific practical challenges associated with online accelerator optimization.